ssp21/ssp21-spec/ssp21.md

 After the successful completion of a key negotiation handshake, either party may transmit *Unconfirmed Session Data* to the other.

-The message uses the following subfields:
+The message uses the following sub-fields:

 ```